richardsbenjamin/richardsbenjamin.github.io/_posts/ldt.md

 The equation $P(R_n = r) \approx e^{-nI(r)}$ embodies the Large Deviation Principle.
 This result is the essence of LDT.

 There are a couple of things to note about this.
 First, the exponent’s components are the key elements governing this probability.
 We have $n$, the system size (the number of bits/trials/flips), and what’s called the rate function $I(r)$.

-The fact that the probability is dominated by a term of the form $e^{-n \times (\text{something positive})}$ immediately signals a rapid, exponential decay in probability as the system size $n$ increases, unless (and this is important) $I(r)$ is zero.
+Also, the fact that the probability is dominated by a term of the form $e^{-n \times (\text{something positive})}$ immediately signals a rapid, exponential decay in probability as the system size $n$ increases, unless (and this is important) $I(r)$ is zero.

 The Rate Function, $I(r)$, is the engine that dictates this probability behavior, and its shape is paramount.
 It is positive and convex as seen in Fig. 1, and possesses a unique global minimum.
 For our specific example (random bits generated with equal probability, $p=1/2$), the minimum of $I(r)$ occurs precisely at $r = 1/2$.
 At this minimum, the value is $I(r=1/2) = 0$.